Colorado State University is on the rise – both academically and athletically.

 BASKETBALL

-Men’s basketball has emerged as a consistent 20-win team and postseason participant under head coach Niko Medved including an NCAA Tournament appearance as the No. 6 seed in 2021-22 and a top 25 ranking.
+Men’s basketball has emerged as a consistent 20-win team and postseason participant under head coach Niko Medved including an NCAA Tournament appearance in 2023-24 and a top 25 ranking.

-Women’s basketball is led by McKenna Hofschild, finalist for the 2023 Nancy Lieberman Award as one of the top point guards in the nation, AP All-American honorable mention, and Mountain west player of the year.
-Colorado State women’s basketball has seen great success under head coach Ryun Williams, who entered his 11th season with the Rams and his 24th overall as a collegiate head coach in 2022-23.
+Women’s basketball is led by point guard McKenna Hofschild, finalist for the 2023 Nancy Lieberman Award, AP All-American honorable mention, and Mountain west player of the year.
+Colorado State women’s basketball has seen great success under head coach Ryun Williams, who entered his 12th season with the Rams and his 25th overall as a collegiate head coach in 2023-24.

 WINNING PROGRAMS